 How To Step 10

 Gather some old rags or shop towels.
 Have the drain pan nearby.
 Carefully guide out the housing and VW Golf oil filter and place it in the drain pan.

 Remove the old oil filter from the housing by pulling upwards.

 How To Step 12

 Remove the old o-ring from the oil filter housing cover.

 How To Step 13

-Install the new VW Golf oil filter o-ring (comes with the new oil filter) back onto its groove on housing cap.
+Install the new VW Golf oil filter o-ring (which comes with the new oil filter) back onto its groove on the housing cap.
 Lubricate it with some fresh clean oil.
 Be careful not to stretch the o-ring too.
 Also, lubricate the o-ring on the oil filter with a little bit of fresh oil.

 How To Step 14